 Are you barely pumping enough breastmilk for your baby and struggling with low milk supply?
-Learn the 9 unique tricks to increase breast milk!
+Learn how to increase your milk supply with these 9 unique tricks!

 I couldn’t believe what I saw.

 I was browsing through a parenting board when I clicked on a fellow mom’s post about breastfeeding.
 Whereas many moms struggle with producing enough, she was asking around for advice on what to do with her stash of extra breast milk.

 Except “extra” doesn’t exactly cut it.
 She posted a photo of bags and bags of frozen breast milk, overflowing her already packed freezer.

 Meanwhile, I was barely pumping enough at work to last the next day.

 I chalked it up to chance—I figured other women are more likely to produce breast milk than others.
 And while that does play a factor, it also shouldn’t deter moms from finding solutions that can work.

 So that’s what I did.
 I researched what was working for other women and how they managed to increase their milk supply.
 These are folks who, like me, initially didn’t produce enough but began to make enough of a surplus to store.

 Truth be told, the best way to increase your milk supply is to nurse your baby often.
 I know this too well, because for a week, I came down with thrush and was unable to nurse my twins directly.
 While pumping helped, I noticed a huge difference in milk supply after that week and had to play major catch up.